 Scenario planning

-Think of it like a gamified, predictive model of metrics like employee performance and composition change and use it to identify which skills will be needed as the future unfolds.
-For instance, scenarios might consider how the workforce planning process can deal with a recession.
-Or it could workshop the impact of AI on employee skills.
+Think of it as a gamified, predictive model of metrics like employee performance and composition change.
+Use it to identify which skills will be needed as the future unfolds.

 Browse our skills test library now to see what skills-based hiring is all about, or watch this video to learn more about Toggl Hire!
+If you like what you see, sign up for Toggl Hire to start planning for the future, today.

 Elizabeth is an experienced entrepreneur, writer, and content marketer.
 She has nine years of experience helping grow businesses, including two of her own, and shares Toggl's mission of challenging traditional beliefs about what building a successful business looks like.